seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 ![Post-Deploy Phase in Deployment workflow](/assets/docs/adding-a-post-deploy-phase/post-deploy-phase-in-deployment-workflow.png)

+### Post-Deploy phase environment

+Seed will pick an environment based on the **first** service that is deployed as a part of your app.
+This means that if you only have one service then the Post-Deploy phase will have the same environment as your builds.

+Additionally, the following environment variables are available in the Post-Deploy phase environment.

+- `$SEED_STAGE_NAME`: The name of the stage that is being built.
+The stage names are exactly as shown in the console.
+- `$SEED_APP_NAME`: The app name.
+- `$SEED_BUILD_ID`: The build id.
+- `$SEED_BRANCH`: The Git branch used in the build process.
+Does not apply to promotions and rollbacks.
+For PR stages, this is the branch the PR was submitted to.
+- `$SEED_PULL_REQUEST_NUMBER`: For PR stages, this is the number of the Pull Request.

+- Secrets: All your [secrets in the Seed console]({% link _docs/storing-secrets.md %}) are also made available during the build process.
+For example, a secret environment variable called **TEST_VAR** would be available as `$TEST_VAR` in the build process.

 ### Post-Deploy phase vs after_deploy hook

 One final note on post-deploy phases.
 If you've configured a build spec, you might be wondering what the difference is between adding a post-deploy phase and using the `after_deploy` hook.